nodejs/admin/Moderation-Policy.md

 * *Moderate* means to modify, lock, or delete one or more Posts to correct or address Code of Conduct violations.
-* *Remove* refers to the act of removing the configured write (commit) permissions for an individual Collaborator's GitHub account from *all* Node.js GitHub Organizations repositories as well as removing the account from the Node.js GitHub Organizations membership.
+* *Remove* refers to the act of removing the configured write (commit) permissions for an individual Member's GitHub account from *all* Node.js GitHub Organizations repositories as well as removing the account from the Node.js GitHub Organizations membership.
 * *Block* refers to the act of prohibiting an individual GitHub account from any